SChernykh/CryptonightR/README.md

 # CryptonightR

-This is proof of concept repository.
+This is proof of concept repository and a proposal for the next Monero PoW.
 It introduces random integer math into CryptonightV2 main loop.

 ### Random integer math modification